Raspberry Pi High Quality Camera 12MP: 5 Things to Know Before You Buy

 In short, although some may think that there’s no point selling a lens marked 3MP for a 12MP camera, but I think most will not accept a $500 12MP C/CS camera lens for a $50 camera module.

-If we think in a simple way, you cannot use the Raspberry Pi High Quality Camera with the Jetson Nano, and the reason is simple – there are no drivers!
+In the beginning, you cannot use the Raspberry Pi High Quality Camera with the Jetson Nano, and the reason is simple – there were no drivers!
 We’re pretty sure that it’s impossible for the Raspberry Pi Foundation to build drivers for the Jetson nano community, because why would they?

 Unable to make the most of Sony IMX477 with HDR and 4K video